What Would Bob Do? Cleaning Air Ducts

 If undetected, such damage could seriously impact the efficiency of your heating and cooling appliances and let particle-laden air from the basement, crawl space, or attic enter the system.

 Before you contact a duct-cleaning professional for a consultation and estimate, it’s smart to do a little investigating on your own.
 (That way, you don’t have to take the contractor’s word for it.)
 Start by having a look at the duct registers or grilles: Are they discolored and coated with a fine, dark dust?
 If you remove the cover, reach into the duct, and wipe its sides with a damp rag, does it come out filthy?
-Go ahead and call the local service, if you discover that a seemingly excessive amount of dust is present.
-Alternatively, try limiting dust accumulation in your ductwork by using one or all of the following methods:
+Go ahead and call the local service if you discover that a seemingly excessive amount of dust is present.

+Going forward, try limiting dust accumulation in your ductwork by using one or all of the following methods:

-• Bring in an HVAC technician to do an annual furnace cleaning.
+- Bring in an HVAC technician to do an annual furnace cleaning.
 In the course of work, he will clean the furnace heat exchanger.
 If he finds that it’s not very dirty, in all likelihood the ducts aren’t either.